-The Company is also subject to financial covenants, in its operating credit facility agreement, which are measured on a quarterly basis.
-Due to events that transpired after the reporting date relating to the Canada Revenue Agency ("CRA") contingency the Company is in breach of certain of its covenants relating to the revolving bank loan at December 31, 2023.
+The Company was in compliance with all financial covenants at December 31, 2024.
+In the comparative year, due to events that transpired after the reporting date relating to the Canada Revenue Agency ("CRA") contingency the Company is in breach of certain of its covenants relating to the revolving bank loan at December 31, 2023.
 The Company had no balance owing relating to the revolving bank loan at December 31, 2023.
-After the reporting date and before the filing date, the Company amended the covenants and is no longer in breach of the covenants, refer to Note 17.
-The Company was in compliance with all financial covenants at December 31, 2022.
+After the reporting date and before the filing date, the Company amended the covenants and was no longer in breach of the covenants, refer to Note 17.